gandoulf/enzo-resse/FOW/src/book/Tutorials/Rendering/MaterialOpacity.md

 This tutorial has been created in the `Tutorial/Maps/TutorialMap_VFX` map provided in the [Demo Project](https://github.com/gandoulf/LayeredFOW_Demo).
 It covers how to change the materials opacity depending on the fog.

+The `SubFogTexture` is a major feature that significantly reduces the processing time of the fog `PostProcess` and any `Materials` sampling the fog state.

 > **/!\ This setup will work only in `Standalone` or for the `Server` in the `Editor`.
 Once the game is packed, the client will correctly apply the `Opacity Mask`. <br />**

 ## VFX Materials